Hello there!

 After ten years of building websites through middle school, high school, and college, I attended NYU Tisch’s quirky Master’s program, ITP.
 Described as the “Center for the Recently Possible,” ITP’s students explore imaginative uses of technology, and “how they might augment, improve, and bring delight and art into people’s lives.”
 While there, I dabbled in physical computing, PHP, video editing and animation, and much more.
 My thesis was designing and building a social media platform backpackers called Wanderlust (no longer online).

-Summer 2007: Apple
+Summer 2007: A Summer at the Apple

 Between years at NYU, I polished my marketing and web design skills as an intern on the Apple team in Cupertino, working on the redesign of apple.com during the summer when the first iPhone launched.
 (Believe it or not, the video below was used in one of Steve’s legendary presentations that summer.)

-2007-2009: The Observer
+2007-09: The New York Observer

 Following graduation, I worked at The New York Observer during the Peter Kaplan era as the lead UX designer for the iconic paper’s 2007 redesign, which received a Webby nomination for “Best Newspaper” site.
 Having come close to choosing journalism as a career field myself, I adored working in the bullpen and collaborating with the editors to help bring their creative editorial ideas for visualizations and interactive components to life (Macromedia Flash, anyone?).
 I learned a lot during those years.